golemfactory/golem-gpu-live/README.md

 9. **Preset Configuration:** The wizard will configure the Golem preset for resource sharing.
 This includes specifying the runtime, GLM account information, and pricing details.
 The preset will be activated for use with the Golem Provider.

-10. **VFIO Device Attachment (optional):** If the user chooses not to skip device passthrough, the wizard will attach the selected GPU and associated devices to VFIO (Virtual Function I/O).
+10. **VFIO Device Attachment (optional from command line only):** If the user chooses not to skip device passthrough, the wizard will attach the selected GPU and associated devices to VFIO (Virtual Function I/O).
 VFIO allows these devices to be used for virtualization and resource sharing.

-11. **Configuration Saving (optional):** The wizard may offer the option to save the configured settings for future use.
+11. **Configuration Saving (optional from command line only):** The wizard offers the option to save the configured settings for future use.
 If selected, the configuration details will be saved to a file for easy retrieval during subsequent system boots.

 12. **Error Handling:** Throughout the process, the wizard will check for errors and handle them appropriately.
 If any errors occur, the user will be informed, and in some cases, the wizard may automatically log the user into TTY1 to diagnose and resolve issues.